geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 }
 ```

 In this simple DB wrapper, we create a pool of connections for MySQL.
 As our config has `connectionLimit` of 2 it will create a maximum of 2 connections to the database.
-Then there is a straightforward `query` method exposed out that can run the SQL query with given params.
+Then there is a straightforward `query` method exposed that can run the SQL query with given params.

 After that, create a `/services/quotes.js` file with the following contents: